 51. Land-Based Renewable Energy Generation Facilities.
 Discharges of dredged or fill material into non-tidal waters of the United States for the construction, expansion, or modification of land-based renewable energy production facilities, including attendant features.
-Such facilities include infrastructure to collect solar (concentrating solar power and photovoltaic), wind,
+Such facilities include infrastructure to collect solar (concentrating solar power and photovoltaic), wind, biomass, or geothermal energy.
+Attendant features may include, but are not limited to roads, parking lots, and stormwater management facilities within the land- based renewable energy generation facility.

+generation facility.
 The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States.
 The discharge must not cause the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects.
 The loss of stream bed plus any other losses of jurisdictional wetlands and waters caused by the NWP activity cannot exceed 1/2-acre.
 This NWP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.
 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity if the discharge results in the loss of greater than 1/10-acre of waters of the United States.
 (See general condition 32.)
 (Authorities: Sections 10 and 404)